 An electrocardiogram (ECG) is an important test in suspected heart attacks.
 It should be carried out within 10 minutes of being admitted to hospital.

 An ECG measures the electrical activity of your heart.
-Every time your heart beats, it produces tiny electrical signals.
+Every time your heart beats, it produces tiny electrical impulses.
 An ECG machine records these signals onto paper, allowing your doctor to see how well your heart is functioning.

 An ECG is painless and takes about five minutes to perform.
 During the test, electrodes (flat metal discs) are attached to your arms, legs and chest.
 Wires from the electrodes are connected to the ECG machine, which records the electrical impulses.

-An ECG is so important because:
+An ECG is important because:

 - it helps confirm the diagnosis of a heart attack